 Homemade Fried Rice has always been something I wanted to be really good at making, but never actually was.
-That is until we got our Blackstone.
+All that changed when we got our Blackstone.

 Great fried rice depends on super high heat.
 The higher the heat the better when it comes to fried rice.
 You want the rice to crisp up just a bit but not become dry and crunchy.